w3c/wot-testing/events/2024.11.Munich/Readme.md

 | Siemens    |      Industrial Edge               | LAN, connection to the Internet                                   | OPC UA, HTTP       |   tbc |
 | ...        |     ...                            | ...                                                               |                    |   tbc |

-Note: We need to clearify which devices are used for which scenarios and context (e.g., OPC UA, Cloud, ECHONET, Smart City, Conexxus etc.)
+Note: We need to clearify which devices are used for which scenarios and context (e.g., OPC UA, Cloud, ECHONET, Smart City, Conexxus etc.).
+Steakholders from related SDOs are welcome to contribute.

 ### WoT WG/IG Setups